-Henry Wyndham, the chairman of Sotheby’s (BID) Europe, was accidentally shot in the face during a grouse shoot in Scotland, the Daily Telegraph reported.
+Henry Wyndham, the chairman of Sotheby’s (BID:US) Europe, was accidentally shot in the face during a grouse shoot in Scotland, the Daily Telegraph reported.
 His eyesight was spared because he was wearing thick spectacles, it said.

 Wyndham, 58, was taken to the hospital by helicopter ambulance and was released after being treated for 52 pellet wounds, the paper said.
 The Telegraph cited his sister in law, whom it did not identify by name.